Michael-Stout/Capstone-Project/README.md

 - 2,718 normal traffic instances
 - 96,369 background traffic instances

 The dataset represents real botnet traffic mixed with normal traffic and background traffic.
-Scenario 11 specifically captured the behavior of the Rbot malware and included both benign and malicious traffic.
-Each row represents a network flow, summarizing communication between source and destination endpoints over a period.
-Rbot is a family of malware classified as a backdoor Trojan that provides attackers with remote control over infected machines.
+Scenario 11 specifically captured the behavior of a Neris botnet known for spamming and click fraud activities.

 Reference:
 Sebastian Garcia, Martin Grill, Jan Stiborek and Alejandro Zunino.
 "An empirical comparison of botnet detection methods," Computers and Security Journal, Elsevier.
 2014.
 Vol 45, pp 100-123.